NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Agents of Edgewatch/Daemonic Skinner.md

     desc: "`pf2:r`  "

   - name: "Bloody Chain Aura"
     desc: " (aura,divine) 20 feet.
-Chains of blood bind a bleeding creature to the Daemonic Skinner.\nCreatures in range that are taking [[Conditions/Persistent Damage|Persistent Bleed Damage]] can't move out of the aura.\nThe Skinner can have only one aura active at a time.\nShe can switch her active aura as an Interact action."
+Chains of blood bind a bleeding creature to the Daemonic Skinner.\n\nCreatures in range that are taking [[Conditions/Persistent Damage|Persistent Bleed Damage]] can't move out of the aura.\n\nThe Skinner can have only one aura active at a time.\n\nShe can switch her active aura as an Interact action."

   - name: "Spell Choke"
-    desc: "`pf2:r`  **Trigger** A creature taking [[Conditions/Persistent Damage|Persistent Bleed Damage]] within 30 feet of the Daemonic Skinner Casts a Spell with a verbal component or speaks\n**Effect** The Skinner wills the triggering creature's blood to gush from their mouth and constrict their throat.
-The target's spell is disrupted.\nThe target must succeed at a DC 47 Fortitude check save or become [[Conditions/Sickened 1|Sickened 2]]."
+    desc: "`pf2:r`  **Trigger** A creature taking [[Conditions/Persistent Damage|Persistent Bleed Damage]] within 30 feet of the Daemonic Skinner Casts a Spell with a verbal component or speaks\n* * *\n\n**Effect** The Skinner wills the triggering creature's blood to gush from their mouth and constrict their throat.
+The target's spell is disrupted.\n\nThe target must succeed at a DC 47 Fortitude check save or become [[Conditions/Sickened|Sickened 2]]."

   - name: "Transfusion Aura"
     desc: " (aura,divine,healing) 30 feet.
-Any time a creature in the aura takes [[Conditions/Persistent Damage|Persistent Bleed Damage]], the Daemonic Skinner regains the same number of Hit Points as the damage dealt.\nThe Skinner can have only one aura active at a time.\nShe can switch her active aura as an Interact action."
+Any time a creature in the aura takes [[Conditions/Persistent Damage|Persistent Bleed Damage]], the Daemonic Skinner regains the same number of Hit Points as the damage dealt.\n\nThe Skinner can have only one aura active at a time.\n\nShe can switch her active aura as an Interact action."

 attacks:
   - name: ""